 There are three huge advantages to this new economic system for every resident:

 - There is no poverty.
 Anyone who contributes their productive hours into the system partakes in the bounty of the new economy.

 - As AI, robots, automation, etc. take over more and more of the work, the amount of work that residents need to do declines.
 For example, when researchers create robots that wash dishes in the restaurants, people no longer need to wash dishes, so there are no more dish washing tasks assigned to people.
 The workload of the city goes down, and everyone in the city benefits.

-This new economic system is a radical improvement over capitalism.
+This new economic system would be a radical improvement over capitalism.
 If we extract a million people from a slum, or free a million people from a refugee camp, or recruit a million people living on food stamps in the United States, and we set them up in a new city practicing this new economic system, their lives will become immeasurably better in every quantifiable way.
 They will suddenly have access to great food, great housing, great health care and so on.
 Everyone in the new economy contributes their productive human time to the system, the task allocation system manages all of the tasks that need to be accomplished, and everyone benefits from a great standard of living.

 Questions and Objections

 Inevitably, people will have questions and thoughts about any new system, so let’s address them here.
 If you have additional questions, please ask them in the forum.

 The most common objection goes something like this: “Your ideas fly in the face of common sense.
 What you are proposing cannot possibly work.
 Capitalism is the only economic system that works.”

 In response, I think this quote is incredibly interesting: